 1.2 Literature Review

 A plethora of theories has been posited in the scholarly literature to elucidate the prevalence of academic dishonesty, including cognitive, social learning, morality, reasoned action, and the Theory of Planned Behaviour (TPB) (Madara et al., 2016; Ossai et al., 2023a).
-Nevertheless, this study is anchored in the expanded Theory of Planned Behaviour, which acknowledges demographic and environmental variables as integral components influencing an individual’s intention to engage in specific behaviors.
+Nevertheless, this study is anchored on the expanded Theory of Planned Behaviour, which acknowledges demographic and environmental variables as integral components influencing an individual’s intention to engage in specific behaviors.

 The initial formulation of TPB, as delineated by Ajzen (1991), comprised Attitude towards Behaviour (ATB), Subjective Norms (SN), and Perceived Behavioural Control (PBC) to elucidate intentions related to the behavior of interest.
 This framework has since been augmented to incorporate dimensions such as demographic factors, moral reasoning, and prior experiences (Bagraim et al., 2014; Madara et al., 2016; Hendy & Montargot, 2019; Ossai et al., 2023a,b).
 The expansion of TPB arose from the recognition that additional factors influence intentional behavior beyond the original three components.
 These factors encompass personality traits, demographic variables, and moral backgrounds, including religious influences and past experiences.
 Such variables may either inhibit or exacerbate an individual’s propensity towards behaviors of interest, such as academic dishonesty during educational assessments.